mllrr96/Laza-Ecommerce-MedusaJs-Flutter/README.md

 ## Contact

-If you have any questions, feedback, or need assistance, please don't hesitate to get in touch.
-You can contact us via [email@example.com](mailto:email@example.com) or open an issue on our GitHub repository.
+If you have any questions, feedback, or need assistance, please don't hesitate to get in touch by opening an issue on my GitHub repository.

 Enjoy using Laza, the Figma-inspired e-commerce app, and happy shopping!